Iterators#

 inline constexpr bool is_indirectly_device_accessible_v = is_indirectly_device_accessible<T>::value;

-is a template which has the base characteristic
+template <typename T> oneapi::dpl::is_indirectly_device_accessible is a template which has the base characteristic

-is indirectly device accessible.
+of std::true_type if T is indirectly device accessible.
 Otherwise, it has the base characteristic of

 oneDPL Iterators#

-The oneDPL iterators are defined in the <oneapi/dpl/iterator>
+The oneDPL iterators are defined in the <oneapi/dpl/iterator> header,

-in namespace oneapi::dpl
+in namespace oneapi::dpl.

-Let us define a named requirement, AdaptingIteratorSource
+Let us define a named requirement, AdaptingIteratorSource, to describe random access iterator-like

 types that can be used as source for oneDPL iterators as described below.

-named requirement if it is any of the following:
+The type Iter satisfies the AdaptingIteratorSource named requirement if it is any of the following:

 A random access iterator